Provably-Correct Safety Protocol for Cooperative Platooning: PRELIMINARIES

-The clearing time $t_C$ specifies the time within which a vehicle needs to recapture the safe distance in the case of a cut-in by another vehicle~\cite{maierhofer_formalization_2020, althoff_provably-correct_2021}.
-To simplify the notation, we reset the time to $0$ when a cut-in occurs.
-We denote the remaining clearing time as $\tclearremm = \max(0, t_C - t)$, and we set $\tclearremm := 0$ as soon as the safe distance is re-established.
-During $\tclearremm$, the deceleration limit of the cut-in vehicle is assumed to be $\acutin$, where this assumption is adjusted as soon as the cut-in vehicle is braking more sharply, i.e. the assumed deceleration limit is
+The clearing time $\tclearremm$ specifies the time within which a vehicle needs to recapture the safe distance after a cut-in by another vehicle~\cite{maierhofer_formalization_2020, althoff_provably-correct_2021}.
+[1]{\pred{cut-in}(#1)} We use the predicate $\predcutin{i}$ to indicate that vehicle $i$ performed a cut-in within the last $\tclearremm$.
+During $\tclearremm$, we assume that the cut-in vehicle does not brake harder than $\acutin$, where this assumption is adjusted as soon as the cut-in vehicle brakes harder.
+With that, the overall deceleration limit of vehicle $i$ is